scgbern/scgpico/migration/README.md

 	- PRFile: these are uploads copied to the assets folder
 	- TO DO:
 		* CPBibFile (1) -- the SCG bib file
+			- should be handled by visitLink:, not directly by the export script
 		* PRComponent (46) -- each of these is bound to a particular class
+			- These are handled indirectly by the visitLink: method
+				- Instead of generating a dedicated page, special links are generated
 			- See: PM new componentTypeDict
-			- The important ones are CPAuthorPage, CPFixedQuery and CPQueryBox
+			- Already handled: CPAuthorPage, CPFixedQuery and CPQueryBox
 			- See PM new componentLinkDict to see which are linked to
+			* Any more need to be handled?
 	- TO IGNORE
 		- CPWhatsNew (1) -- tracks updates to scgbib and generates a blog entry
 		- PBBlog (1) -- the News blog; to be exported